yasakbulut/posytif/README.md

 ### QueueCtrl

-This controller is currently not used.
+This controller controls the queue view..

 This module is defined in `app/scripts/controllers/queue.js`.